The-Marcy-Lab-School/DOM_Events_Labs/README.md

 2. There are two questions (part-1 and part-2)
 3. Skeleton HTML files and empty JavaScript files have been created for you.
 It is your job to write code that meets the problem requirements listed in the `exercises` README.

-### Tips
-* This is open book, open note, open documentation, open console.
-Use your resources.
-Just don't use your neighbor. 😉
-* Pay close attention to your spelling and grammar.
-For short responses, if you want to take advantage of spell check, etc., you can always type in a word document first and then copy your responses over.
-* We're looking for clarity and conciseness.
-Answer the questions as directly as you possibly can, in as few words as you possibly can, while using as precise of language as you possibly can.